Plageros/awesome-timeline-react/README.md

 ## Introduction

 **Awesome Timeline React** is a component that developers can include in their projects.
 It provides a Gantt timeline for visualizing and managing events.
 With simple configuration, powerful performance, and customization options, it's an excellent choice for your project.
-The component is not published yet; it will be released as a beta version first.
+Current releases are pre-releases.
 If you have any ideas for features or encounter any bugs, please email me at [jakub.plata@yahoo.pl](mailto:jakub.plata@yahoo.pl).

 ![](https://raw.githubusercontent.com/Plageros/awesome-timeline-react/master/public/gifs/demo-overview.gif)